 Novo Holdings initially invested in Bactolife in 2021.
 The investment from the Bill & Melinda Gates Foundation brings Bactolife a step closer to bringing Binding Proteins to consumers quickly and cost-effectively.

-Aleks Engel, Partner, Novo Seeds, Novo Holdings said: “At Novo Holdings, we are very pleased that the Bill & Melinda Gates Foundation has decided to invest in Bactolife – and we see that this testifies to the immense potential of Bactolife ’s Binding Protein platform to circumvent and avoid antimicrobial resistance.
+Aleks Engel, Partner, Seed Investments, Novo Holdings said: “At Novo Holdings, we are very pleased that the Bill & Melinda Gates Foundation has decided to invest in Bactolife – and we see that this testifies to the immense potential of Bactolife ’s Binding Protein platform to circumvent and avoid antimicrobial resistance.
 Our shared concern for global access to effective treatments for prevalent infectious diseases makes the Bill & Melinda Gates Foundation an ideal organisation to collaborate with, and we are excited for the potential impact this work will have in addressing pressing global health challenges.”

 Sebastian Søderberg, Deputy CEO at Bactolife said: “We are proud of and humble for the confidence the Bill & Melinda Gates Foundation has shown us.
 We are pleased to have funding from both Novo Holdings and the Gates Foundation, and we regard this as a strong opportunity to demonstrate Bactolife’s potential to improve human and animal health worldwide and make these products accessible in developed and developing countries.”